wp-plugins/cleantalk-spam-protect/readme.txt

 1. JavaScript anti spam test.
 99% spam bots doesn't have all JavaScript functions support.
 So, the plugin has code which can run normal visitor and can't run the spam bot.
 1. Checks by Email, IP, domains at spam activities list.
 The plugin online use spam activity database at cleantalk.org, which are consist more then 1 billion records about spam activity IPs, Email, Domains and ASN.
 If the senders IP or Email matches with database, the sender gets some spam scores.
 To reduce false/positive rate the plugin doesn't use only blacklist test to ban spammers.
 The sender will be banned only if multiple spam test failed.
 1. Comment submit time.
 Spam bots usually send post immediately after page load, because spam bots not really fill the web form, they are only send $_POST data to the blog.
 The normal visitor send the data within several seconds or minutes.
-1. Relevance test for the comments.
-Spam bots posts send to the blog comments which are not matched with article by relevance, so the plugin can filter spam bots with offtop filter.

 = Will anti spam protects my theme? =
 Yes, it will.
 The plugin compatible with any WordPress themes.